 - Pain or discomfort in the face or jaw

-If you notice one or more of these symptoms, be sure to visit our Sterling, VA dental office for a consultation with our team.
+If you notice any of these signs and symptoms, visit our Sterling, VA dental office for a consultation with our team.
 During your visit, we can assess your smile, discuss your symptoms, and provide a solution that is right for you.

 How To Treat Teeth Grinding